0x80/firestore-facade/packages/server/README.md

 ### 1. Install

+1. Add the cli as a dev dependency:
-1. `npm install firestore-facade`
+   `npm install @firestore-facade/cli --save-dev`
-2. `npm install firestore-facade-cli ts-node --save-dev`
+2. Add the node.js library: `npm install @firestore-facade/server`

-Or, if you prefer to use Yarn:

-1. `yarn add firestore-facade`
-2. `yarn add firestore-facade-cli ts-node --dev`

-Currently ts-node is required because the `generate-facade` script tries to resolve the ts-node loader from the environment where you execute the command.
-I hope to find a way to make the command self-contained in the future.

-### 2. Configure The Document Type Mapping
+### 2. Configure Database Document Types

-In your repository, create a configuration file to be consumed by the facade generator.
+In your repository, create a configuration file for the facade boilerplate generator.
 It can be named anything and placed anywhere.
 In this file you create a **default export** object using a `root` and optionally a `sub` property as shown below.